Anthony-Macabata/Deployed-Wireless-Infrastructure-with-CAPsMAN-Hotspot-RADIUS-and-VRRP-Failover/README.md

 **What I did:** Connected to Guests & Users SSID and opened the captive portal.
 Entered active credentials verified by the external User Manager server backend.

 **What happened:** Hotspot offloaded the handshake to the RADIUS backend over port 3799.
-Radius Server verified the lease, tracked user data limits, and dynamically authorized the session.
+Radius Server verified the lease, and dynamically authorized the session.

-**The win:** Authentication decoupled from local gateway RAM, allowing seamless user state persistence during core routing failovers.

 https://github.com/user-attachments/assets/c54f0d66-923a-480d-a848-e828d6770322